Jacob953/despatt/README.md

 ## Introduction

-Despatt mainly introduce 19 commonly used design patterns for development.
+Despatt mainly introduces 19 commonly used design patterns for development.
-Besides, it contains topics in different languages.
+Besides, it contains implements in different programming languages.
-- [ ] Chinese-simplify
+- [ ] Golang

 ## Build